netdata/blog/blog/2023-01-18-introducing-netdata-paid-plans/index.md

 ---

 Read more about Netdata introducing paid subscriptions.
 All Netdata functionality is and will be available for free in the Free Community Plan.
-Paid tiers include features targeted for managers, and administrators.
+Paid tiers include features targeted for businesses of different sizes and with different monitoring requirements.

 <!--truncate-->
 Hello Netdata community,